fuzziqersoftware/newserv/README.md

     * `$arrow <color-id>`: Changes your lobby arrow color.
     * `$secid <section-id>`: Sets your override section ID.
 After running this command, any games you create will use your override section ID for rare drops instead of your character's actual section ID.
 To revert to your actual section id, run `$secid` with no name after it.
 On the proxy server, this will not work if the remote server controls item drops (e.g. on BB, or on Schtserv with server drops enabled).
     * `$rand <seed>`: Sets your override random seed (specified as a 32-bit hex value).
 This will make any games you create use the given seed for rare enemies.
 This also makes item drops deterministic in Blue Burst games hosted by newserv.
 On the proxy server, this command can cause desyncs with other players in the same game, since they will not see the overridden random seed.
 To remove the override, run `$rand` with no arguments.
     * `$exit`: If you're in a lobby, sends you to the main menu (which ends your proxy session, if you're in one).
-If you're in an Episode 3 game or spectator team, sends you to the lobby (but does not end your proxy session if you're in one).
+If you're in a game or spectator team, sends you to the lobby (but does not end your proxy session if you're in one).
+Does nothing if you're in a non-Episode 3 game and no quest is in progress.
     * `$patch <name>`: Run a patch on your client. `<name>` must exactly match the name of a patch on the server.

 * Blue Burst player commands (game server only)